top of page

 Extra-curricular and Enrichment Opportunities

-Throughout each year students may have the opportunity to take part in a number of extra- curricular activities.
+• Throughout each year students may have the opportunity to take part in several extra- curricular activities.
 As a STEM subject the science department take advantage of the many activities run by external agencies.

-Some examples of the activities recently completed include, Space Day, Science week visit to Plymouth University, The Big bang at PETROC, The Wonderstruck Science show.
+• Some examples of the activities students have participated in include, Space Day, Science week visit to Plymouth University, The Big bang at Petroc, The Wonderstruck Science show.

 bottom of page